 What Is Imperva (Incapsula)?

-Imperva Incapsula is a web application firewall (WAF) that uses advanced web security measures to protect websites against attacks, such as DDoS, blocking traffic that doesn't seem human.
+Imperva Incapsula (formerly Incapsula) is a web application firewall (WAF) that uses advanced web security measures to protect websites against attacks, such as DDoS, by blocking traffic that appears to be non-human.

 Common Imperva Block Page Messages

 Imperva typically displays an anti-bot page to block web scraping attempts, similar to other WAFs like Akamai and PerimeterX.
-If you're scraping with an HTTP client, the block page can return errors like Imperva/Incapsula 403.
-However, you might also get a response 200 OK status code since the block page itself is a valid HTML response.
+If you're scraping with an HTTP client, the block page can return errors, such as Imperva/Incapsula 403.
+However, you might also receive a 200 OK status code, as the block page itself is a valid HTML response.

-Here are common block messages that indicates you've been blocked by Imperva:
+Here are common block messages that indicate you've been blocked by Imperva:

 Bypassing Imperva Incapsula is possible.
 But first, you need to understand its detection techniques.